A Deep Dive into Application Specific Sequencing

 • Advantages:

-• High performance: Reduced coordination overhead leads to faster transaction processing.
+• High performance: Reduced coordination overhead leads to consensus overhead.

 • Simplicity: Easier to implement and maintain.